-Brand Lift is a measure of Incrementality, as it compares the difference in awareness between a group of people exposed to ads vs a comparable control group who were not exposed to ads.
+A measure of Incrementality, as it compares the difference in awareness between a group of people exposed to ads vs a comparable control group who were not exposed to ads.

-Brand Safety tools that control automated optimizations to ensure a media owner or marketer’s definitions of acceptable content are applied to the media they sell or buy, respectively.
+Brand Safety tools control automated optimizations to ensure a media owner or marketer’s definitions of acceptable content are applied to the media they sell or buy, respectively.
 Fraud Prevention refers to automated optimization to eliminate non-human traffic or false branding of media in which marketers are delivering advertising.

 Purchasing ad space on relevant media channels at the optimal time and cost to achieve a pre-determined objective.

 Criteo’s AI-driven propensity models that unlock additional commerce media engagement opportunities.
-Buyer Index uses shopper intent data mapped to contextual signals drive superior marketing outcomes.
+Buyer Index uses shopper intent data mapped to contextual signals to drive superior marketing outcomes.

 California Consumer Privacy Act.
 A law that secures new privacy rights for California consumers.

 A specific button within the ad inviting the consumer to click through on text, like “Buy Now.”